University of Idaho College of Law: Tuition and costs

-Tuition and fees for Idaho residents are $18,664 per year for the 2016-17 academic year, while non-resident tuition is $33,472.
-The criteria for determining residency status, and for acquiring residency status, are established by law and are available on the University of Idaho website.
+Tuition and fees for Idaho residents were $18,664 per year for the 2016-17 academic year, while non-resident tuition was $33,472.
+The criteria for determining residency status and for acquiring residency status are established by law and are available on the University of Idaho website.
 Absence from the state to attend a post-secondary school elsewhere does not, by itself, result in loss of residency status.

 The Law School Transparency estimated debt-financed cost of attendance for three years is $100,215 for residents and $152,777 for non-residents.

 Academics

 Curriculum

 The curriculum is based on traditional law courses and includes pro bono work (law-related public service), several legal clinics, externships with either federal or state courts, internships with private law firms or public organizations, and a semester-in-practice program offered, in addition to the third-year program, in the state capital, Boise.
 The curriculum is comprehensive; it includes emphases in Natural Resources & Environmental Law and in Native American Law, and in Business Law & Entrepreneurism.